gerardoacuna/slate/source/index.md

 }
 ```

-The history of an authorized user includes payments he has made and receive, specified as outcome or income.
+The history of an authorized user includes payments he has made and received, specified as outcome or income.

 ### Attributes